 Who cares, right?
 The setup happened, the show happened, the audience had a great experience, but you still have to tear down.
 Decorations, staging, and equipment all have to be packed up safely.
 Damaged gear, no matter what the cause, is disappointing and costly.
 The best solution for potential weather damages is for everyone on-site to work together and stick to the plan for taking care of the gear.

 Things to Consider When Creating a Rain Plan

-No one wants to get hurt.
+No one wants to see all your hard work endangered by something out of your control.
 No one wants to ruin equipment.
-No one wants to see all your hard work as an event planner endangered by something out of your control.
-We can’t control the weather but we can create rain plans.
+And certainly, no one wants to get hurt.
+We canâ€™t control the weather, but we can create rain plans.

 Before you choose a production partner for your outdoor event, develop a rain plan.
 And then make sure your production partner is experienced in navigating weather set-backs.